 COVID-19 is an infectious respiratory disease caused by the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
-As of March 2022, there have been over 80 million confirmed COVID-19 cases and 966,000 COVID-19 deaths in the United States (US).1 The direct medical costs of health care utilization from COVID-19, while substantial (>\$100 billion16 over the expected course of the pandemic), are overshadowed by the costs of reduced economic output due to the pandemic (>\$7 trillion).17 Further, COVID-19 has uneven clinical and economic impacts as older individuals, those living with comorbidities, and Black and Hispanic populations are at higher risk of infection, hospitalization, and mortality,18 while younger individuals, women, and Hispanic populations are at higher risk of job loss as a result of the pandemic.19
+As of January 2022, there have been over 63 million confirmed COVID-19 cases and 840,000 COVID-19 deaths in the United States (US).
+The direct medical costs of health care utilization from COVID-19, while substantial (>\$100 billion over the expected course of the pandemic), are overshadowed by the costs of reduced economic output due to the pandemic (>\$7 trillion).
+Further, COVID-19 has uneven clinical and economic impacts as older individuals, those living with comorbidities, and Black and Hispanic populations are at higher risk of infection, hospitalization, and mortality, while younger individuals, women, and Hispanic populations are at higher risk of job loss as a result of the pandemic.

-COVID-19 is typically diagnosed using nucleic acid and antigen tests taken from the nose or throat.^{20,21} The severity of disease is changing as the proportion of individuals who are vaccinated increases and the prevalence of different SARS-CoV-2 variants changes.
-Symptoms of COVID-19 typically appear two to 14 days after infection and include fever, dry cough, fatigue, joint/muscle pains, nasal congestion, loss of smell/taste, sore throat, headache, diarrhea, nausea/vomiting, shortness of breath, cyanosis, persistent chest pain, loss of appetite, or confusion.
-Prior to the Omicron variant becoming the predominant strain, roughly 30% of unvaccinated individuals infected with COVID-19 were asymptomatic.22 Among those who were symptomatic, 80% developed mild-to-moderate disease while the other 20% progressed to require oxygen and/or mechanical ventilation.^{23,24}

-The severity of symptomatic infections can be classified into four levels,^{25,26} as illustrated below.
+COVID-19 is typically diagnosed using nucleic acid and antigen tests taken from the nose or throat.
+The severity of disease is changing as the proportion of individuals who are vaccinated increases and the prevalence of SARS-CoV-2 variants changes.
+Therefore, the data presented in this paragraph may not reflect current epidemiological or clinical presentations.
+Prior to the Omicron variant becoming the predominant strain, and among unvaccinated individuals with COVID-19, roughly 30% are asymptomatic.
+Among those who are symptomatic, 80% develop mild-to-moderate disease while the other 20% go on to require oxygen and/or mechanical ventilation.
+Symptoms typically appear two to 14 days after infection and include fever, dry cough, fatigue, joint/muscle pains, nasal congestion, loss of smell/taste, sore throat, headache, diarrhea, nausea/vomiting, shortness of breath, cyanosis, persistent chest pain, loss of appetite, or confusion.
+The severity of symptomatic infections can be classified into four levels, as illustrated below.

-- 1. Mild disease: Individuals have symptoms but do not have shortness of breath or abnormal chest imaging. - 2.
-Moderate disease: Individuals show evidence of lower respiratory tract disease but have oxygen saturation (SpO2) ≥94%. - Severe disease: Individuals have pneumonia and one of the following: SpO2 <94%, ratio of partial pressure of arterial oxygen to fraction of inspired oxygen <300, require more than 30 breaths per minute, or have >50% lung infiltrates. - 4.
+- 1. Mild disease: Individuals have symptoms but do not have shortness of breath or abnormal chest imaging. - Moderate disease: Individuals show evidence of lower respiratory tract disease but have oxygen saturation (SpO2) ≥94%. - 3.
+Severe disease: Individuals have pneumonia and one of the following: SpO2 <94%, ratio of partial pressure of arterial oxygen to fraction of inspired oxygen <300, require more than 30 breaths per minute, or have >50% lung infiltrates. - 4.
 Critical disease: Individuals have respiratory failure, septic shock, and/or multiple organ dysfunction.

-The rise of more infectious variants and the failure to reach population vaccination goals highlight the need for outpatient treatment options for mild-moderate disease.
-Oral options will be particularly helpful in improving access to treatment across diverse communities in the US.
-Multiple outpatient treatments for COVID-19 are in varying stages of development, and evaluation of the rapidly evolving evidence of the comparative clinical effectiveness and potential cost effectiveness at different pricing levels for highly anticipated emerging outpatient treatments will be important to guide policy decision-making.
+New infections with COVID-19 have risen substantially in recent months due to the higher contagiousness of the Omicron variant and failure to reach population vaccination goals.
+Additional options for outpatient treatment of mild-moderate disease are therefore needed, and oral options will be particularly helpful in improving access to treatment across diverse communities in the US.
+Multiple outpatient treatments for COVID-19 are in varying stages of development, and evaluation of the rapidly evolving evidence of the comparative clinical effectiveness and potential cost effectiveness at different pricing levels for highly anticipated emerging outpatient treatments will be important to guide clinical practice and policy decision-making.